haaaamza/haaaamza.github.io/index.md

 ---

 <p>
   I'm a grad student, engineer, and entrepreneur.
-I grew up in Ontario and have lived in Dhahran, Kuwait, Calgary, and Montréal, and Lahore.
+I grew up in Ontario and have lived in Dhahran, Kuwait, Calgary, and Montréal.
   <br>
   <br>
   When I'm not working, I'm reading, traveling, cooking, and trying new foods.